24

 @property

-"""list of numpy.ndarray: The boundaries of the cells in each dimension.
+"""Boundaries of the cells in each dimension.

 Entry ``i`` in this list is an array that contains the boundaries of the